7 Steps to Take the Stress Out of Nail Trimming

 Does your dog absolutely hate his/her nails being trimmed?
 If so, you are not alone.
 This is not an uncommon problem for pet owners.
 Fear and anxiety over nail trims can be a result of:

-- An inherently dislike of people in their face or around their legs (some more than others)
+- An inherent dislike of people in their face or around their legs (some more than others)

 - Negative experiences